Konireddy Vijayamma

-Konireddy Vijayamma is an Indian politician.
+Konireddy Vijayamma is an Indian politician from Andhra Pradesh.
+She is a former Member of the Legislative Assembly from Badvel.

+Vijayamma is from Badvel.
+She is the daughter of former MLA B. Veera Reddy, whose death caused the vacancy.
+Telugu Desam Party nominated her for the by election held on 19 February 2001.

-Vijayamma was elected to the Andhra Pradesh Legislative Assembly from the Badvel Assembly constituency as a member of the Telugu Desam Party in a 2001 by-election trigged by the death of her father B. Veera Reddy, who held the seat.
-She defeated Vaddamani Sivarama Krishna Rao by a margin of 19,368 votes.
-In 2004, she lost her reelection bid to Indian National Congress candidate Devasani Chinna Govinda Reddy.
+She won the by-election from the Badvel Assembly constituency representing the Telugu Desam Party.
+She polled 58,805 votes and defeated her nearest rival, Vaddamani Sivarama Krishna Rao of the Indian National Congress, by a margin of 19,368 votes.

+In 2004, she lost her re-election bid to Indian National Congress candidate Devasani Chinna Govinda Reddy.